 One way is to look for overbought and oversold conditions.
 An asset is considered overbought when the ROC indicator is above 70%.
 An asset is considered oversold when the ROC indicator is below 30%.

 Another way to use the ROC indicator is to look for trend reversals.
-A bullish reversal is signaled when the ROC indicator moves from below 50% to above 50%.
-A bearish reversal is signaled when the ROC indicator moves from above 50% to below 50%.
+A bullish reversal is signaled when the ROC indicator moves from below 50% to above 50%, and a bearish reversal is signaled when it moves from above 50% to below 50%.

 What are roc indicator strategies?